Complex Langevin and other approaches to the sign problem in quantum many-body physics: Applications in non-relativistic matter: ultracold atomic gases

-In contrast to the relativistic case, applications of CL to nonrelativistic matter remain largely in their infancy (notwithstanding notable work such as Ref.~\cite{PRC2001026303}).
-As described below, there have been attempts to characterize bosons as well as fermions in a variety of situations, but as of this writing only one calculation has been successfully carried out for a strongly coupled fermionic system in 3D at finite temperature.
-Nonrelativistic systems have difficulties of their own in the form of phase transitions and strongly coupled regimes, but they do not feature quintessential (and technically challenging) QCD elements such as non-abelian gauge fields.
-Nevertheless, as we shall see, some of the challenges faced by CL calculations are universal, as are the ideas to tackle them and the tools to diagnose them (see \secref{formalism}).
+In contrast to relativistic theories, applications of CL to non-relativistic matter remain largely in their infancy (notwithstanding notable early work such as Ref.~\cite{PRC2001026303}), perhaps not least due to an early finding that conventional MC approaches are superior to CL in this regard because of uncontrolled runaway trajectories~\cite{Lin1986}.
+Recent advances concerning these issues made largely in the high-energy community, however, induced progress also for non-relativistic models.
+As described below, there have been several attempts to characterize bosons as well as fermions in a variety of situations~\cite{Drut2018}, but as of this writing only one calculation has been successfully carried out for a strongly coupled fermionic system in 3D~\cite{2018UFGviaCL} (see the discussion in \secref{ufg}).
+Non-relativistic systems have difficulties of their own in the form of phase transitions and strongly coupled regimes, but they do not feature quintessential (and technically challenging) QCD elements such as non-abelian gauge fields.
+Nevertheless, as we shall see, some of the challenges faced by CL calculations are universal, as are the ideas to diagnose and tackle them.
+The different viewpoints taken in relativistic and non-relativistic applications leads to an important interplay between these two subfields and ultimately progresses the exploration of CL in both communities (see \secref{formalism}).

-Among the vast array of nonrelativistic systems that remain to be explored, some pressing candidates remain across different areas, such as the repulsive 2D Hubbard model, the polarized electron gas, spin-isospin polarized nuclei, and neutron and nuclear matter, to name a few.
-We hope that the growing applications outlined in this section will lead to further work in those areas.
+Among the vast array of non-relativistic systems that remain to be explored, some pressing candidates remain across different areas.
+In the condensed matter context, for example, the leading candidate is undoubtedly the repulsive 2D Hubbard model which faces a severe sign problem upon introducing a finite doping; a single exploratory study was conducted for the repulsive 2D Hubbard-model at half-filling~\cite{yamamoto2015}).
+Other highly interesting candidates include the spin-polarized electron gas, spin-isospin polarized nuclei, and neutron and nuclear matter, to name only a few.
+The list of applications outlined in this section may potentially also lead to further advances in those areas.